leeian1011/trsh/README.md

 Despite knowing this, I feel that indexing into a `char *` with '/[x]' syntax is much better and more readable honestly.

+So I was messing around with the shell trying all sort of edge cases and one particular one came up.
+When running "grep ls", the process loops on forever, which is to be expected, but when I force quit with `ctrl + c`, it terminates the shell process altogether and returns me to my original zsh shell, so a simple search online tells me about the `sys/signal.h` library and how certain signals have to be handled.

+What nobody I've ever seen mentioned was that the `signal()` function accepts a whole function as an argument ???
+FUNCTION POINTERS ???
+WHAT ???